4th of July in Coastal New England7 days / Special Event Tours

 Follow the Freedom Trail and celebrate Independence Day in Boston

-A local guide leads this morning’s sightseeing tour of Boston, one of the first British settlements in America and one of the principal fronts in the Revolutionary War.
+An expert local guide leads this morning’s sightseeing tour of Boston, one of the oldest cities in America and a major player in the Revolutionary War.
 Your tour begins on the Freedom Trail, where you’ll sweep through two and a half centuries of American history as you follow the red line that connects the 16 most important historic sites in Boston.
-Highlights include Old North Church, Old South Meeting House, Paul Revere’s House, Faneuil Hall, the site of the Boston Massacre, Old State House, King’s Chapel, Granary Burial Ground, Park Street Church, Massachusetts State House and the colorful foliage of the Boston Common.
-Your tour concludes at Harvard Square, where you’ll enjoy free time to explore the university’s campus and browse the surrounding shops.
-This afternoon, continue exploring the city on your own or opt to enjoy a festive seafood lunch, followed by a bird’s-eye view of the city from the Prudential Skywalk.
-Tonight, join your group on the Esplanade, Boston’s promenade on the Charles River, to watch Boston’s Independence Day fireworks display.
+Highlights include Old North Church, the Old South Meeting House, Paul Revere’s House, Faneuil Hall, the site of the Boston Massacre, the Old State House, King’s Chapel, the Granary Burial Ground, the Park Street Church, the Massachusetts State House and the Boston Common.
+Your tour concludes at Harvard Square, where you’ll have free time to wander through the university’s campus and browse the charming shops nearby.
+This afternoon, you’re free to explore the city on your own or consider joining our optional excursion for a festive seafood lunch, followed by a visit to the Prudential Skywalk for a bird’s-eye view of the city.
+Tonight, join your group on the Esplanade, Boston’s promenade on the Charles River, to watch Boston’s famous Independence Day fireworks display.

 Prudential Skywalk & Lunch $49* pp

 Taste the fruits of the Atlantic at a seafood lunch, then continue on to New England's highest public observation deck, the Prudential Skywalk Observatory.
-HIgh above Boston, you'll take in a 360-degree bird’s-eye view and an audio tour of the city’s landmarks, including Fenway Park, Hancock Tower, Boston Common and the Public Garden, the Esplanade, Faneuil Hall and Quincy Market, as well as MIT and Harvard across the Charles River.
+High above Boston, you'll take in a 360-degree bird’s-eye view and an audio tour of the city’s landmarks, including Fenway Park, Hancock Tower, Boston Common and the Public Garden, the Esplanade, Faneuil Hall and Quincy Market, as well as MIT and Harvard across the Charles River.
 You’ll also have a chance to visit the Dreams of Freedom Immigration Museum.
-Please note: This excursion requires advanced booking and payment at least 20 days prior to departure.

 Browse the bookstores, microbreweries and art galleries of Portland